Little Jimmy Dickens: Later career

 In 1984, Dickens appeared in Hank Williams Jr.'s music video for the hit single "All My Rowdy Friends Are Coming Over Tonight".

 Toward the end of his life, Dickens made appearances in a number of music videos by fellow West Virginia native and country musician Brad Paisley.
 He was also featured on several of Paisley's albums in bonus comedy tracks, along with other Opry mainstays such as George Jones and Bill Anderson.
 They were collectively referred to as the Kung-Pao Buckaroos.

 With the death of Hank Locklin in March 2009, Dickens became the oldest living member of the Grand Ole Opry, at the age of 90.
 He made regular appearances as a host at the Opry, often with the self-deprecating joke that he was also known as "Willie Nelson after taxes", playing on his resemblance to Nelson in his later years, Nelson's highly publicized problems with the Internal Revenue Service, and Dickens' own short stature.
 At the 2011 CMA Awards, Dickens was dressed as Justin Bieber and made fun of Bieber's then-current paternity scandal.

 Personal life

 Dickens married Connie Chapman in 1944; the marriage ended in divorce in 1955.
 Later that year, he married Ernestine Jones; she died in 1968 in an automobile accident while traveling in Texas.
 He married Mona Evans in 1971.
 They had two daughters, Pamela Detert and Lisa King.

-Jimmy Dickens was a 32nd-degree Freemason, a member of Franklin Lodge #7 in Franklin, Tennessee.

 Death

-Dickens was hospitalized after a stroke on December 25, 2014, days after marking his birthday in what would be his last appearance on the Opry.
+Dickens was hospitalized after a stroke on December 25, 2014, six days after marking his birthday in what was his last appearance on the Opry.
 He died of cardiac arrest on January 2, 2015, at the age of 94.
-After his funeral on January 8, 2015, at the Grand Ole Opry House, Dickens was entombed in the Cross Mausoleum at Woodlawn Memorial Park Cemetery in Nashville.
+After his funeral on January 8, 2015, at the Grand Ole Opry House, Dickens was entombed in the Cross Mausoleum at Woodlawn Memorial Park in Nashville.